BuluBoxSoftware/BuluBoxSoftware/ZPL/ReadMe.md

 <h2 align="center">Zebra programming Language </h2>

-**ZPL (Zebra programming Language):** Is a command based programming language used by the printers as instructions to create the images printed on the labels.
+Is a command based programming language used by the printers as instructions to create the images printed on the labels.
-This specific program allows us to create barcodes, text and number code the extension is .ZPL<br>

-Here are some examples to practice and get familiar with ZPl (Zebra programming Language work):<br>
+This specific program allows us to create barcodes, text and number code the extension is ZPL.
+Here are some examples to practice and get familiar with ZPl (Zebra programming Language):<br>
  <ul>
   <li>http://labelary.com/viewer.html</li>
   <li>https://www.zebra.com/content/dam/zebra_new_ia/en-us/manuals/printers/common/programming/zpl-zbi2-pm-en.pdf</li>